-- Hearing Officer or Hearing Panel and disclose the individuals' identities to the Parties. - ii.
-A Party may challenge a Hearing Officer or Hearing Panelist for bias or any conflicts of interest with the potential to undermine the integrity of the disciplinary process.
-The Chancellor or a designee who is not a factfinder in the case shall promptly resolve the challenge and designate a substitute as appropriate. - iii.
-Persons who serve as Hearing Officers or Hearing Panelists may not be the same individuals who investigated the alleged misconduct. - c Hearing Procedures - i.
+- vi.
 The Hearing Officer or Hearing Panel may pose questions to the witnesses before affording the Parties an opportunity to ask questions. - The Hearing Officer or Chair of the Hearing Panel will make all determinations regarding the order of witnesses, relevancy of questions, and the evidence to be considered or excluded during the Hearing and decision-making process.
-The Hearing Officer or Hearing Panel may, in its discretion, choose to call a Student Conduct Administrator for the purpose of explaining the investigation and findings. - ii.
+The Hearing Officer or Hearing Panel may, in its discretion, choose to call a Student Conduct Administrator for the purpose of explaining the investigation and findings. - vii.
 The Hearing Officer or Hearing Panel must determine whether a proposed question is relevant and not otherwise impermissible prior to the question being posed, and must explain any decision to exclude a question as not relevant.
-If a decisionmaker determines that a Party's question is relevant and not otherwise impermissible, then the question must be asked except that no questions that are unclear or harassing of the Party being questioned will be permitted. - iii.
-The Hearing Officer or Chair of the Hearing Panel has discretion to determine whether the Parties may present expert witnesses as long as the determination applies equally to both Parties. - iv.
+If a decisionmaker determines that a Party's question is relevant and not otherwise impermissible, then the question must be asked except that no questions that are unclear or harassing of the Party being questioned will be permitted. - viii.
+The Hearing Officer or Chair of the Hearing Panel has discretion to determine whether the Parties may present expert witnesses as long as the determination applies equally to both Parties. - ix.
 At the Hearing, the Parties may: - 1.
 Make an opening and closing statement; - 2.
-Present relevant evidence; and - 3.
-Cross-examine adverse witnesses. - v.
+Present relevant evidence; and

+- 3. Cross-examine adverse witnesses. - x.
 The Respondent may waive the right to be present at a disciplinary proceeding by providing to the Student Conduct Administrator asigned waiver.
 The waiver shall be signed by the Respondent and the adjudicator.
 The Student Conduct Administrator shall provide one copy to the Respondent and place another copy in the Administrative File.
 If the Respondent waives the right to be present at a disciplinary proceeding, the Respondent shall not have the right to appeal the College's initial decision.
 Hearings may be conducted through a live Hearing with the Parties physically present in the same geographic location.
 At the College's discretion or upon the request of either Party, it will conduct the live Hearing with the Parties physically present in separate locations with technology enabling the decisionmaker and Parties to simultaneously see and hear the Party or the witness while that person is speaking or communicating in another format - i.
 The College shall create an audio, audiovisual, or transcript of the Hearing. - ii.
 The Parties may pose relevant questions to witnesses under the following conditions: - 1.
 In cases in which a Party is represented by an advisor, the advisor may pose questions to the witness directly. - 2.
 In cases in which a Party is not represented by an advisor, the questions may be asked through the Hearing Officer or Hearing Panel.
 A Party may not, however, question a witness directly.
 The Party may tender an initial set of proposed questions prior to the Hearing and propose follow-up questions, including questions challenging credibility, that a Party wants asked of any Party or witness. - iii.
 If a Party does not respond to questions related to their credibility, the decisionmaker must not rely on any statement of that Party that supports that Party's position.
-The decisionmaker must not draw an inference about whether misconduct occurred based solely on a Party's or witness's refusal to respond to questions related to their credibility. - d Written Decision - i.
-As soon as practicable after the Hearing, the Hearing Officer or Chair of the Hearing Panel shall simultaneously distribute to the Parties a written decision of the result that contains the following: - 1.
-A description of the alleged Code violation;
+The decisionmaker must not draw an inference about whether misconduct occurred based solely on a Party's or witness's refusal to respond to questions related to their credibility.